Skip to content

 Condition Error

-storage_config.method names no registered provider UnknownStorageMethodError (lists the registered methods)
+runtime.storage.method names no registered provider UnknownStorageMethodError (lists the registered methods)

 two plugins register the same method DuplicateStorageProviderError (names both plugins)

-name ("storage") in plugins.disabled CoreUnconditionalPluginDisabledError
+name ("storage") in runtime.plugins.disabled CoreUnconditionalPluginDisabledError

 entry point raises while loading/registering BrokenPluginError